If you have ever tried virtual reality (VR) and wondered why did it feel so real then this blog-post is for you!

 Until now, there are widely used subjective and just developing objective measures of presence.
-The first implies self-report ratings during actually being in the VR, and after experience questionnaires.
+The first implies self-report ratings during actually being in VR, and after experience questionnaires.
 These ratings might differ by their effectiveness.
-Some studies indicate that ratings during the experience are more effective compared to post presence questionnaires as feelings are livelier and memory effects play no negative role in evaluating the actual experience.
+Some studies indicate that ratings during the experience are more effective compared to post presence questionnaires as feelings are livelier and memory effects play no negative role in evaluating an actual experience.
 But still, they are both subjective, thus provide no perfectly reliable data for measurement.

 Thanks to technological development, it is now possible to measure presence more objectively.
-It can be done either by observing bodily reactions of the users (measuring heart rate or skin conductance) or by different brain imaging techniques.
-Following our aim to find out how the brain is tricked by virtual reality, let’s concentrate on the latter.
+It can be done either by observing bodily reactions of users (measuring heart rate or skin conductance) or by different brain imaging techniques.
+Following our aim to find out how brain is tricked by virtual reality, let’s concentrate on the latter.

 In 2006, the first EEG study was conducted with a group of children and adults watching a roller coaster in VR with different immersive conditions in order to detect the neurophysiological underpinnings of presence.
-Although children reported a stronger sense of presence, the results indicated that in both groups the strong presence experience was correlated with higher activations in the parietal brain areas (known to be involved in spatial processing, navigation, body-centered representation of space and visuomotor control).
-Another important finding was that, in comparison to youngsters, adults showed stronger activation in the prefrontal areas (known to be responsible for the control of executive functions).
-This might be explained by the assumption that activation in the frontal brain regions causes critical evaluation of VR stimuli in adults.
+Although children reported a stronger sense of presence, the results indicated that in both groups strong presence experience was correlated with higher activations in the parietal brain areas (known to be involved in spatial processing, navigation, body-centered representation of space and visuomotor control).
+Another important finding was that in comparison to youngsters, adults showed stronger activation in the prefrontal areas (known to be responsible for a control of executive functions).
+This might be explained by an assumption that activation in the frontal brain regions causes critical evaluation of VR stimuli in adults.
 The same pattern is not observable in children as the prefrontal brain areas are not yet fully developed at their age.
 Results indicated also the important role of the insula in experiencing presence.
 Insula, the brain region placed deep between the parietal, frontal and temporal lobes, is known to be involved in modulating body related sensations, attention, and self-awareness.
-Another brain structure associated with the parietal lobe that showed significantly increased activation during a strong sense of presence was posterior cingulate gyrus (among different functions involved in processing emotional stimulus, episodic memory, spatial attention).
-The authors state that increased activation in the parietal cortex while experiencing presence can be explained by stimulating the emotional centers through different pathways, including cingulate gyrus, which generates emotions like fear and joy.
+Another brain structure associated with the parietal lobe that showed significantly increased activation during a strong sense of presence was the posterior cingulate gyrus (among different functions involved in processing emotional stimulus, episodic memory, spatial attention).
+The authors state that increased activation in the parietal cortex while experiencing presence can be explained by stimulating emotional centers through different pathways, including the cingulate gyrus, which generates emotions like fear and joy.
 This consequently might lead to an increased presence experience in VR.

-Since presence can be defined as body-centered spatial experience in VR, it can be assumed that the parietal cortex plays a crucial role in experiencing it.
-In other words, it would be logical to think that the parietal brain regions modulate body-centered perspective of VR by gathering information from different sensory systems and thus form the comprehensive representation of space.
+Since presence can be defined as a body-centered spatial experience in VR, it can be assumed that the parietal cortex plays a crucial role in experiencing it.
+In other words, it would be logical to think that the parietal brain regions modulate body-centered perspective of VR by gathering information from different sensory systems and thus form a comprehensive representation of space.

 2 years later, the same authors repeated their study this time using fMRI.
 The results indicated that the prefrontal brain regions, namely Dorsolateral Prefrontal Cortex (DLPFC) inhibit the sense of presence in adults.
-Again, as in the previous study, this pattern was not observable in youngsters.
+Again, similar to the previous study, this pattern was not observable in youngsters.
 DLPFC unites brain areas that are known to be involved in attention modulation, cognitive control and is highly interconnected with the parietal brain regions.
-In comparison to children, adults have fully developed prefrontal brain regions, thus their DLPFC manages to control the activities in the parietal lobe more effectively.
-Hence, the authors assume that it can inhibit the sense of presence in VR by critically evaluating the VR stimuli.
+In comparison to children, adults have fully developed prefrontal brain regions, thus their DLPFC manages to control activities in the parietal lobe more effectively.
+Hence, the authors assume that it can inhibit the sense of presence in VR by critically evaluating VR stimuli.

 Another evidence that insula plays one of the key roles in experiencing presence comes from an interesting theory, where presence is viewed as an everyday phenomenon and is studied in line with schizophrenia and Depersonalization Disorder (DPD).
 Here these mental disorders are described as the states of “disturbed presence”.
 According to the model, the crucial phenomenon for presence is a continuous prediction of emotional states generated in the insula.
-E.g. when a frightening stimulus is anticipated, the innate prediction of the organism is an anxiety, accompanied by an adequate bodily reaction.
-When the actual frightening stimulus is present, the organism compares between an anticipated state and actual bodily state.
+E.g. when a frightening stimulus is anticipated, the innate prediction of the organism is anxiety, accompanied by an adequate bodily reaction.
+When an actual frightening stimulus is present, organism compares between an anticipated state and actual bodily state.
 The author argues that there will always be a mismatch between predicted and actual state, however, a strong sense of presence is the result of “successful suppression of this mismatch between the predicted and actual interoceptive state”.
 The assumption of the author that the insula is the basic brain region generating a sense of presence can be validated by the data that insular activity in DPD is abnormally low.

 And still, why does it feel so real?

-Well, deriving from the literature the answer on our question why VR seems so real might be that immersive VR technology causes increased parietal and insular activity and inhibits the frontal brain activity.
+Well, deriving from the literature the answer to our question why VR seems so real might be that immersive VR technology causes increased parietal and insular activity and inhibits the frontal brain activity.
 In other words, it can be assumed that a strong sense of presence is in a positive relationship with the parietal brain activity that forms the body-centered perspective of VR by accumulating information from different sensory systems.
-The positive relationship is also present with an insular activity that is responsible for successful repression of perceiving error between the predicted and actual bodily state.
+The positive relationship is also present with an insular activity that is responsible for successful repression of perceiving error between predicted and actual bodily state.
 While, on the other hand, the sense of presence is likely to be in a negative correlation with activation of DLPFC what causes impaired cognitive control and attention modulation.
-However, besides above mentioned, there still remain the number of questions, like e.g. individual differences in experiencing presence, unanswered, what makes it obvious that studying presence or VR is in its infancy and there is a huge need for continuing research towards this direction.
+However, besides above mentioned, there still remain number of questions, like e.g. individual differences in experiencing presence, unanswered, what makes it obvious that studying presence or VR is in its infancy and there is a huge need for continuing research towards this direction.

-Finally, the crucial point here is that combining VR and brain-imaging techniques provide the possibility to simulate real-world situations, induce actions and emotions under the full control of the experimenter, and at the same time to measure the underlying brain processes.
+Finally, the crucial point here is that combining VR and brain-imaging techniques provide the possibility to simulate real-world situations, induce actions and emotions under a full control of an experimenter, and at the same time to measure the underlying brain processes.
 Hence, considering presence as being a “fundamental property of consciousness” studying it in VR provides the unique possibility to study our sense of being in the here and now, being alive in the real world.